Leeds Rhinos Netball: Netball Superleague

 In June 2019 it was announced that Leeds Rhinos would start playing in the Netball Superleague in 2021.
 In August 2019, as part of their preparations for joining the Superleague, Leeds Rhinos appointed Dan Ryan as head coach.

 Home venues

 In 2018–19, when Leeds Rhinos played in the National Performance League, they played their home matches at Leeds Beckett University.
-When they join the Netball Superleague they also plan to play home matches at the English Institute of Sport, Sheffield and the First Direct Arena.
+The Netball Superleague fixtures are played at Canon Medical Arena, Sheffield and First Direct Arena, Leeds.